Applicants from Northern Ireland Regional Colleges

 Latest information on our validated programmes.

-Ulster University is dedicated to ensuring that applicants to all our validated programmes have the support and advice they need to make an informed decision about studying with an Ulster validated programme in September 2020 and beyond.
+Ulster University is dedicated to ensuring that applicants to all our validated programmes have the support and advice they need to make an informed decision about studying with an Ulster validated programme.

-We know that you will have a number of questions in light of government decisions taken to cancel examinations and closure of the college and university campuses due to the impact of COVID-19.
-We hope that this list of Frequently Asked Questions will go some way to addressing your questions and providing advice.
+We know that you will have a number of questions, we hope that this list of Frequently Asked Questions will go some way to addressing your questions and providing advice.

 As new information comes to hand we will be updating Ulster webpages so please check them and the College’s website regularly.